benjann/ebalfit/README.md

 Main changes:

+    06aug2021 (version 1.0.5)
+    - some changes to output and returns; a summary table of the balancing weights is now displayed; type -nowtable- to suppress
+    - value of minimization criterion now returned in e(value)
+    - some adjustments to take account of changes in mm_ebalance()

     04aug2021 (version 1.0.4)
     - new etype() option to select the type of evaluator; option alteval is now undocumented